 4.1.
 If the vehicle type submitted for approval pursuant to this regulation meets the requirements of paragraphs 5. and 6. below, approval of that vehicle type shall be granted.

 4.2.
 An approval number shall be assigned to each type approved, its first two digits shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to the same vehicle type equipped with another type of BAS system, or to another vehicle type.
+The same Contracting Party shall not assign the same number to another vehicle type with regard to brake assist system.

 4.3.
 Notice of approval or of refusal of approval of a vehicle type pursuant to this regulation shall be communicated to the Contracting Parties to the Agreement which apply this regulation by means of a form conforming to the model in Annex 1 to this regulation and of a summary of the information contained in the documents referred to in paragraphs 3.2.1. to 3.2.4. above, the drawings supplied by the applicant for approval being in a format not exceeding A4 (210 x 297 mm), or folded to that format, and on an appropriate scale.